-Figure 7 Evaluation of a Network Product
+Figure 10 Evaluation of a Network Product and Compliance Evidence

 The completed Evaluation Report is handed over to the Equipment Vendor.
 The Equipment Vendor can then provide the Evaluation Report to any interested MNO together with the Network Product when supplying equipment.
+A copy of the Evaluation Report is provided to GSMA, if the evaluated product is to be listed on the NESAS Web Site [11].

-Each Network Product Evaluation is bound to a dedicated release of the Network Product and to a dedicated NESAS release.
+Each Network Product Evaluation is bound to a dedicated release of the Network Product and to a dedicated NESAS Release.
 The Evaluation Report does not expire.
 A new release of the Network Product or of NESAS will trigger the need for an up-to-date evaluation.